KrishnaTSasi/Mumbai-Rainfall-Analysis/README.md

 plt.title("Q-Q plot")
 plt.show()

-**points lie close to red line, that data is approximately normally distributed .
-Mean:close to 0, as the middle points align well with line.
-Variance: Mostly constant in center, but deviations  non-constant variance.**
+**Points lie close to red line, that data is approximately normally distributed .
+Mean:close to 0, as the middle points align well with line.Variance: Mostly constant in center, but deviations  non-constant variance.**

 import matplotlib.pyplot as plt import seaborn as sns